Baiyang Trail Open

 - The length of the trail

 - 2100 m

 - 1. No restrooms on this trail.
-Please use the restroom prior to entering the trail at Tianxiang or Baiyang parking lot restrooms.
+Please use the restroom prior to entering.
+Please us restrooms at Tianxiang or Baiyang parking lot.

 2. Some parts of the trail are susceptible to rock falls.
 Please be careful.

 3. A flashlight and rain gear are recommended when walking this trail.
 Do NOT leave the rain gear on the trail.

 - QR Code

 The Baiyang Waterfall Trail is characterized by the number of tunnels.
 Beginning with the entrance tunnel of 380 meters (by the Central Cross-Island Highway 900 meters west of Tianxiang) to the last tunnel before Water Curtain, you will pass through eight tunnels along the 2.1 kilometer trail ( the 4.2 km round trip will take about one hour and a half).